 Next, you and your team focus on elaborating your ideas in any suitable form – whether that is researching, writing, making drawings or prototypes.
 In this you will be taking the first steps towards implementing your project.
 This key step should take up most of the two days.

-After the last spring, we spend some time documenting our findings and sharing the results of all groups together, by taking turns presenting our projects.
+In the last sprint, we spend time documenting our findings and sharing the results of all groups together: by taking turns presenting our projects.
 The coaches, public and participants will contribute feedback and (sometimes) vote for their favorites and award prizes.
 Then we clean up, and go home.

 Going the distance